UCANR-IGIS/uasimg/README.md

 Requirements for using the package include:

   - the images must have been taken by a camera that saved the GPS coordinates
-  - the images to be analyzed should all be in one folder (preferably containing one flight only)
+  - the images to be analyzed should all be in one folder (typically containing one flight)
   - the camera model must be one of the ones known by the package (see below)

+Additional requirements in order to generate estimated footprints:

   - the height above ground level must be saved in the image files, or passed as an argument.
 If passed as an argument, the assumption is that all images were taken from the same height.
-  - images were taken at nadir (camera pointing straight down)
+  - it is presumed that images were taken at nadir (camera pointing straight down)

 ##### Accuracy of the Estimated GSD and Image Footprints